Francois, Terry connect to lead Florida State past No. 22 BC

 "It was worth the try," Addazio said.
 "I felt pretty good about it.
 With the outcome, your heart is like, 'I should have went for the first down.'
 But honestly thinking about it that really wasn't the right thing to do. .
 I know that's the right thing to do.
 It did not have the right outcome.
 Obviously you second-guess yourself but really it was the right decision.
 It just didn't work out right."

-It was Florida State's first victory in six attempts against Top 25 teams this season.
+Florida State secured its first victory in six attempts against Top 25 teams this season and the program's first against a ranked opponent since a win over Michigan in the 2016 Orange Bowl.
 Florida State has gone to a bowl in each season since 1982 and can extend the streak with a victory over No. 15 Florida next week.

+"Hopefully it's the defining moment that we all knew could happen," Florida State coach Willie Taggart said.
+"It's good that our guys kept believing and found a way.
+We needed it in the worst way and we've got one more to go against our archrival."

-Terry, a redshirt freshman, now has eight touchdown receptions.
-True freshman Keyshawn Helton had six receptions for 73 yards.
+Terry, a redshirt freshman, now has eight touchdown receptions - including long catches of 78, 74, 55 and 35 - this season.

+"Every time I know it's one-on-one, I think it's a touchdown," Terry said.
+"Nobody can guard me, and I know that for sure."

+Brown completed 18 of 33 passes for 297 yards, a touchdown and two interceptions for BC hasn't won in Tallahassee since 2008.

 POLL IMPLICATIONS